 You panic and swerve to avoid hitting the cars in front of you and end up rolling your brand new car on the median.
 You end up hospitalized with serious injuries — and a wrecked car that you haven’t even made your first payment on.

 When we buy a product such as a new car, we expect it to work the way it’s supposed to.
 We expect it to be safe as long as we’re using it for its intended purpose.
 That’s part of the implicit contract with the manufacturer and the retailer when we purchase something.
 But sometimes products don’t work or don’t live up to the representations made by the people who manufactured or sold them.

-When you get injured in an accident caused by a defective automobile, you may have a product liability claim.
+When you get injured in a car accident caused by a defective automobile, you may have a product liability claim.
 Through a product liability case, you may be able to recover compensation for your medical expenses, lost wages, pain and suffering, disability and disfigurement, and loss of normal life.
 A jury also may award punitive damages if the jury believes that the manufacturer or seller’s actions were reckless or intentional, and believes punitive damages would be an appropriate deterrent to prevent similar occurrences in the future.

 Product liability claims can be tricky.
 They usually involve technical information such as engineering schematics, and complex legal questions.
-If you’ve been injured by a defective product and want to pursue a claim, it’s definitely recommended that you consult with an experienced product liability lawyer who can help you navigate this potentially complicated matter and work to get you the compensation you deserve.
+If you’ve been injured by a defective product and want to pursue a claim, it’s definitely recommended that you consult with an experienced Chicago product liability lawyer who can help you navigate this potentially complicated matter and work to get you the compensation you deserve.